An edible cookie easter basket made of chocolate chip cookie dough, filled with coconut, candies, and finished with a chocolate basket handle!

 Instructions

-- When ready to bake, preheat the oven to 350F with the rack in the middle.
+- Place the dough in a bowl, cover, and refrigerate for 1 hour.
+When ready to bake, preheat the oven to 350°F with the rack in the middle.

-- Place each scoop into a cavity of the pan and press down in filling up the space.
-You want the dough just slightly less than the top of the pan as they will rise while baking.
+- Line a Whoopie Pie Pan with parchment paper.
+The weight of the cookies will push the parchment paper into the cavities.
+Using a medium cookie scoop, scoop out a 1 1/2″ ball.
+Place each scoop into a cavity of the pan and press down to fill up the space.
+You want the dough just slightly less than the top of the pan, as it will rise while baking.
+Bake for 9-11 minutes or until lightly golden brown.

-- Using a spatula, gently remove the cups from the pan and place on a cooling rack.
+- Using a spatula, gently remove the cups from the pan and place them on a cooling rack.
 The cookies should have a slightly sunken center.
 If they don’t, gently push down just a tad to help make the basket shape.

 - Place 2 peanut M&M’s in the center and garnish the edges with jelly beans or mini M&M’s.

-- While the cookies are cooling place a piece of parchment paper on the table (can set on top of a plate).
+- While the cookies are cooling, place a piece of parchment paper on the table (can set on top of a plate).
+Melt the remaining white chocolate until smooth.

 Leave a Reply